Blinco0/deepfake-lip-sync/README.md

 |&emsp;&nbsp;|&emsp;&nbsp;|---fake\
 Within each of the test, train and validation folders, place the 320x320 images into their respective folders.\
 The code expects this to be available in project root.

+## Saved models
+Contact the team for the trained models.
+I'm trying to figure out how to put them on github